PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 score and DPYD phenotype.
 Otherwise, the two lowest function variants found are used to determine the gene activity score and DPYD phenotype.
 The phenotype and gene activity score are utilized to retrieve the corresponding drug recommendations.

+### Calling the HapB3 allele

+DPYD variants included in the CPIC and DPWG guidelines are single variants except for `c.1129-5923C>G, c.1236G>A (HapB3)`.
+HapB3 consists of an exonic SNP at rs56038477 and an intronic SNP at rs75017182.
+Both variants have been found in high linkage, however this is not the case for every sample.
+HapB3's decreased function is thought to be due to the rs75017182 (intron) SNP, while the exon SNP is a synonymous substitution (`p.Glu412=`).

+The `Named Allele Matcher` will rely on the intronic SNP (rs75017182) to call HapB3 if it's available, and only use the exonic SNP (rs56038477) when it is not.
+If the VCF file input is conflicting between the two variants, or if the exonic SNP is missing, the `Named Allele Matcher` will use the input for the intronic SNP to determine if HapB3 is present and include a warning.
+If the intronic SNP is missing in the VCF file, the `Named Allele Matcher` will use the input for the exonic SNP to determine if HapB3 is present and include a warning that the intronic SNP is missing and should be genotyped to confirm the presence or absence of HapB3 and decreased function.

 ### DPWG recommendation